pjekel/cbtree/README.md

 like the ability to hide branch and/or leaf icons.

 ### Parent-Child Relationship ###
-The CheckBox Tree comes with two store models, one of the Store Model features is the ability to maintain a parent-child relationship.
+The CheckBox Tree comes with three store models, one of the Store Model features is the ability to maintain a parent-child relationship.
 The parent checked state, represented as a tree branch checkbox, is the composite state of all its child checkboxes.
 For example, if the child checkboxes are either